-Day 3: Fly Ramechhap to Lukla, 35 minutes; Trek Lukla to Poyan, 3 hrs
+Day 3: Transfer to Ramechhap 5 hrs; Fly Ramechhap to Lukla, 35 minutes; Trek Lukla to Poyan, 3 hrs

-In the early morning we take the exciting flight from Ramechhap to Lukla.
+Early morning transfer to Ramechhap.
+From Ramechap we take the exciting flight from Ramechhap to Lukla.
 The views from the 14-seater planes are amazing.
 From Lukla we head in the opposite direction to those going up the Everest trail, through thick forest in a southerly direction.
 We handrail the Dudh Kosi river flowing fast 1,000m below us in a deep canyon.
 We descend 600m to our lunch spot at the Handi Khola River and then ascend 600m to reach Poyan village.
 Overnight tea house.
 Altitude 2,730m.